Constitution of Mississippi: Drafting

 The State of Mississippi was not alone at the time for creating adopting entirely new constitutions specifically for the purpose of disenfranchising and marginalizing African-American voters.
-Other Southern U.S. states, such as South Carolina, under its Democratic governor Benjamin Ryan Tillman, created and adopted a new state constitution in 1895, five years after Mississippi did the same.
+Other Southern U.S. states, such as South Carolina, under its Democratic governor Benjamin Tillman, created and adopted a new state constitution in 1895, five years after Mississippi did the same.
 As with Mississippi's 1890 constitution, the South Carolina constitution of 1895 is still in effect today.
 Oklahoma, which was not a state until 1907 (but where slavery had been practiced before the Thirteenth Amendment) adopted similar laws upon statehood.

 The convention that created the 1890 constitution consisted of 134 delegates, of which 133 were white.

 The fact there was only one black delegate was in stark contrast with the state population of Mississippi, which was nearly 58 percent African American.